goost/adrestia/tasks.md

         - Either way, this is __NOT__ minimal :D
     - [ ] Do we need Traefic or Caddy for proxing?
 - [ ] O: Optional
+    - [ ] AnsibleRole: LDAP Server for automatic login configuration on all supported services
     - [ ] AnsibleRole: Bitwarden
         - Complicated, very so
     - [ ] AnsibleRole: Startpage/HomePage for all Services